 Can I switch my registration from one race to another?

 You may change your race until the race sells out.
-You will be charged a $20 service fee plus the difference of the registration cost based on the date and time you are making the change.
+You will be charged the difference of the registration cost based on the date and time you are making the change.
 Click here for instructions on how to change your race online.

 What happens if I register and then am unable to participate?

 The Oklahoma City Memorial Marathon has a No Refund / No Deferral policy.
 All entries are considered final upon payment.
 Transfers to another person are not allowed.
 Any athlete who allows someone else to participate in their place will face disqualification from the event and not be allowed to participate in future events.
 There are no exceptions to this rule as it is a requirement of our insurance provider.
-Excess funds raised from the Oklahoma City Memorial Marathon are used to support the Oklahoma City National Memorial & Museum and its year round operation.
+All proceeds from the Oklahoma City Memorial Marathon benefit the Oklahoma City National Memorial & Museum and its year-round operation.

 Can I pick up my packet on Race Day?

 There is no packet pick-up on Race Day.
 Packet pick-up will be held at the Health & Fitness Expo.
 Packets will NOT be mailed.

 What do I need to bring with me to pick up my packet?